Plastic Surgery FAQs Ormond Beach

 Our Central Florida plastic surgery procedures that focus on rejuvenation, such as face lift, forehead lift, and eyelid surgery can last 10 years.
 Procedures that reshape or correct an imbalance such as surgery of the nose, chin augmentation, breast augmentation and breast reduction offer permanent benefits that last a lifetime.

 Yes, every incision produces some kind of scar.
 Will they be noticeable?
 Probably not.
-Plastic surgeons in Orlando make every effort to keep scars as minimal as possible, and try to hide them in the natural lines and creases of your skin.
+Dr. Ashley Lentz makes every effort to keep scars as minimal as possible, and try to hide them in the natural lines and creases of your skin.
 For the majority of the procedures your scars will fade over time, and become barely noticeable.

 Not as long as you would think.
 Most procedures can be performed on an outpatient basis, require no overnight stay, and usually take only a few hours.
 You’ll probably have to come in about an hour before surgery, and stay a couple of hours after surgery to recover from the anesthesia.
 Or, if you prefer, you can have a friend or relative pick you up and take you home following your post-operative recovery period.